Ring counter: History

-Before the days of digital computing, digital counters were used to measure rates of random events such as radioactive decays to alpha and beta particle.
-Fast "pre-scaling" counters reduced the rate of random events to more manageable and more regular rates.
-Five-state ring counters were used along with divide-by-two scalers to make decade (power-of-ten) scalers before 1940, such as those developed by C. E. Wynn-Williams.
+Before the days of digital computing, ring counters were used in Geiger counters as frequency prescalers to reduce the event rate (of radioactive decay to alpha and beta particles) to more manageable frequencies.
+Five-state ring counters were used with divide-by-two scalers to make decade (power-of-ten) scalers before 1940, such as those developed by C. E. Wynn-Williams.
+Other early applications of ring counters include pattern occurrence counters in cryptanalysis (e.g. in the Heath Robinson codebreaking machine and Colossus computer), and as count accumulators for decimal arithmetic in computers and calculators, using either bi-quinary (as in the Colossus) or ten-state one-hot (as in the ENIAC) representations.

-Early ring counters used only one active element (vacuum tube, valve, or transistor) per stage, relying on global feedback rather than local bistable flip-flops, to suppress states other than the one-hot states, for example in the 1941 patent filing of Robert E. Mumma of the National Cash Registor Company.
-Wilcox P. Overbeck invented a version using multiple anodes in a single vacuum tube, In recognition of his work, ring counters are sometimes referred to as "Overbeck rings" (and after 2006, sometimes as "Overbeck counters", since Wikipedia used that term from 2006 to 2018).
+Early ring counters used only one active element (vacuum tube, valve, or transistor) per stage, relying on global feedback to suppress states other than one-hot states.
+For example, in the 1941 patent filing of Robert E. Mumma of the National Cash Register Company.
+Wilcox P. Overbeck invented a version using multiple anodes in a single vacuum tube.
+In recognition of his work, ring counters are sometimes called Overbeck rings.

-The ENIAC used decimal arithmetic based on 10-state one-hot ring counters.
+The ENIAC used decimal arithmetic based on ten-state, one-hot ring counters.
 The works of Mumma at NCR and Overbeck at MIT were among the prior art works examined by the patent office that invalidated the patents of J. Presper Eckert and John Mauchly for the ENIAC technology.

 By the 1950s, ring counters with a two-tube or twin-triode flip-flop per stage were appearing.

 Robert Royce Johnson developed a number of different shift-register-based counters with the aim of making different numbers of states with the simplest possible feedback logic, and filed for a patent in 1953.
 The Johnson counter is the simplest of these.